Optimal relaxation of bump-like solutions of the one-dimensional Cahn-Hilliard equation: Introduction

 \subsection{Result for Problem 2}

 On the line, the bump-like states converge in the long-time limit to $u\equiv -1$.
 However we will show that the two-parameter slow manifold $\N(\Lam)$ is \emph{metastable}: For initial data such that the $L^1$-distance to some $\wt_0\in\N(\Lam)$ is bounded (but not small), the solution is drawn into a small neighborhood of $\N(\Lam)$ and stays there for a long time.
 By translation invariance, we may assume that $\wt_0\in \N(0,L)$.
-Our main result for Problem 2 is the following. \begin{theorem} There exists $C<\infty$ with the following property.
-For any $W_0 < \infty$ and $\epsilon>0$, there exists $L_0<\infty$ such that for any $L\geq L_0$ the following holds true.
-Let $u$ be a solution of the Cahn-Hilliard equation \eqref{ch} on $\R$ with initial data $u_0$.
+Our main result for Problem 2 is the following. \begin{theorem} For any $W_0 < \infty$ and $\epsilon>0$, there exists $L_0<\infty$ such that for any $L\geq L_0$ the following holds true.
+Let $u$ be a smooth solution of the Cahn-Hilliard equation \eqref{ch} on $\R$ with initial data $u_0$.
 Suppose that

-and there exists $\wt_0\in\mathcal{N}(2L)$ such that
+and there exists $\wt_0\in\mathcal{N}(0,2L)$ such that

-Then there exist times $0\leq T_0<T_1$ such that
+Then there exist times $0\leq T_0\leq T_1$ such that

-and for all $t\in (0,T_1]$, there exists $\wt\in\N(L)$ and there holds
+and for all $t\in (0,T_1]$, there exists $\wt\in\N(0,L)$ and there holds

 Moreover for all $t\in (0,T_1]$, the energy gap decays at the optimal algebraic rate

 In particular, at time $T_0$ the solution is close in energy and $L^\infty$ to the two-parameter slow manifold:

 (where $\ll$ requires that $T_0$ and $L_0$ be sufficiently large) and at time $T_1$ this improves to the algebraic closeness :